-- 6. The patient needs to understand the nature, purpose, benefits and risks of the examination or treatment proposed.
+- 6. The patient needs to understand the nature, purpose, benefits and material or significant risks to them of the examination or treatment proposed.
 The patient must then be free to either accept or refuse the proposed examination or treatment.
 Some patients may need time to reflect on what you have proposed before they give their consent to it. - 7.
-Where your diagnostic examination and treatment are carried out simultaneously, consent could be obtained by explaining your approach, describing the types of treatment methods you might like to use, setting the parameters within which you will work, and how the patient may indicate that they wish the treatment to stop.
+Where your diagnostic examination and treatment is carried out simultaneously, consent could be obtained by explaining your approach, describing the types of treatment methods you might like to use, setting the parameters within which you will work, and how the patient may indicate that they wish the treatment to stop.
 If the patient consents to you proceeding on this basis, you may do so.
 If the patient expresses concern that you are going outside the agreed treatment plan, you must stop the treatment. - 8.
-Before relying on a patient's consent, you should consider whether they have been given the information they want or need, and how well they understand the details and implications of what is proposed. - 9.
+Before deciding that consent has been given, you should consider whether patients have been given the information they want or need, and how well they understand the details and implications of what is proposed. - 9.
 It is particularly important to ensure that your patient understands and consents to the proposed examination or treatment of any intimate area before it is administered.
 Intimate areas include the groin, pubis, perineum, breast and anus, but this list is not exhaustive, and patients may regard other areas of their body as 'intimate'.
 Some patients may not have come prepared for such a procedure and you should offer to conduct this at a subsequent appointment, and offer a chaperone.